marinaguilera/photophysics_simulator/README.md

   - `fatigue_experiment.py`.
 Fluorescence signal evolution upon multiple photo-switching cycles.

 - `fitting_example`
-This folder contains examples on how to perform `least_squares` fitting routines of two different simulated experiments.
-The folder inclues two example experimental datasets.
+This folder contains examples of how to perform `least_squares` fitting routines of two different simulated experiments.
+The folder includes two example experimental datasets.
   - `fitting_on_switching.py`.
 Fit of the fluorescence signal response to an increasing 405 nm power density ramp.
 The goal is to find the optimum value for a given parameter by comparing the experimental curve with the simulated one. `on_switching_data.txt` includes the normalised fluorescence intensity as well as the experimental standard deviation.
   - `fitting_fatigue.py`.
 Fit of the fluorescence evolution upon 2000 photo-switching cycles.
 The goal is to find the optimum value for a given parameter by performing a global fit of the simulated experiment to the data. `fatigue_data_592_timing.mat` includes the normalised fluorescence intensity as well as the experimental standard deviation.